Star-shaped acceptability indexes: Ratio based acceptability indexes

 \end{Def}

 We have to adjust the sign for the loss in $-X^-$ to obtain a positive value due to our pattern for Monotonicity.
-The quantile to quantile ratio is also a possibility here.
+The quantile-to-quantile ratio is also a possibility here.
 We now prove properties for this acceptability index.

 \begin{Prp} Let $\mu,\rho\colon L^\infty\to\mathbb{R}$ be, respectively, Fatou continuous star-shaped reward and risk measures.
 Then $\alpha_{GLR,\mu,\rho}$ is a star-shaped acceptability index.
 Moreover, it can be represented under \eqref{eq:dual} by \end{Prp} \begin{proof}